These service specific terms & conditions form part of our Website and General Terms & Conditions.

-10.1 any dispute between the Client and the Agent arising out of these Conditions of Engagement may be referred at the instance of either or both parties to, and be determined by the TPO (The Property Ombudsman), Membership Number D8303-0.
+10.1 any dispute between the Client and the Agent arising out of these Conditions of Engagement may be referred at the instance of either or both parties to, and be determined by the PRS Property Redress Scheme.

 11.1 the following are not part of the Service described in the Terms of Engagement to which this is an Annexe: